 Highlight specific boundaries

 We can create a phase map with certain grain boundaries highlighted.
-In this case, we highlight where adjacent grains of Andesina and Orthoclase have a misorientation with rotational axis close to the c-axis.
+In this phase map, we highlight grain boundaries where neighboring grains of Andesine and Orthoclase exhibit a misorientation with a rotational axis close to the c-axis.

 close all